-Mr M signed a client agreement on 21 September 2016 which set out the services he'd get and the charges.
+Mrs M signed a client agreement on 21 September 2016 which set out the services she'd get and the charges.
 There were 4 levels of ongoing service and what each comprised was set out.
-Mr M would receive the 'ongoing service level 3' for a 0.75% ongoing charge which included:
+Mrs M would receive the 'ongoing service level 3' for a 0.75% ongoing charge which included: